Information and advice to help my child / young person who has identified speech, language and communication needs

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know how to use the specialist advice and information to help my toddler understand, talk or communicate."
+The resources here will help you reach the outcome: "I know how to use specialist advice and information to help the young adult in my family understand, talk or communicate."

 Click the star icon next to the items you want to save and view them in your pathway

 Dyspraxia Foundation provides information and advice for teenagers and young adults, as well as families and professionals supporting children, young people and adults with verbal dyspraxia.

 These free Makaton resources are available for you to access and use to support communication.
 These symbols and signs help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.

 Developmental Language Disorder (DLD) is diagnosed when children and young people struggle to develop language, resulting in a difficulty understanding what people say to them and articulating their ideas and feelings.
 This website signposts parents and carers to further information and resources to help identify and support young adults with DLD.

 Attention Autism is an intervention model designed by Gina Davies, Specialist Speech and Language Therapist.
 It aims to develop natural and spontaneous communication through the use of visually based and highly motivating activities.
 It has been designed to help parents and professionals give their autistic child an irresistible invitation to learn, having fun whilst doing so and providing the child with an experience worth communicating about.
 Training is available for both professionals and parents.